Vocal Vision Awards Competition

 Victoria Kirsch

-Victoria is the music director of OperaArts, a Coachella Valley-based performance organization.
-She has been a faculty member of the Los Angeles-based Angels Vocal Art summer program, a teaching artist for LA Opera’s Community Programs Department, and has served on the faculties of USC’s Thornton School of Music and SongFest.
-She was associated with the Music Academy of the West in Santa Barbara for many years, playing in the studio of renowned baritone and master teacher Martial Singher and serving as a member of the vocal faculty
+Victoria was the music director of OperaArts, a Coachella Valley-based vocal performance organization, a faculty member at Angels Vocal Art and SongFest summer programs, and she was associated with the Music Academy of the West in Santa Barbara for many years, playing in the studio of renowned baritone and master teacher Martial Singher and serving as a member of the vocal faculty.

 Repertoire